stewcop23/stewcop23/README.md

 - 👀 I’m interested in lockpicking and data science
 - 🌱 I’m currently learning how to use github
 - 💞️ I’m looking to collaborate on aaaaaaa
-- 📫 How to reach me stewart.copland2023@stgeorges.bc.ca
+- 📫 Reach me stewart.copland2023@stgeorges.bc.ca

 <!---
 stewcop23/stewcop23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.